Updated Apr 11, 2023

 There’s nothing quite like a tray overflowing with nachos for an entertaining and playful appetizer.
 The base starts with everyone’s favorite – crunchy tortilla chips.
 The chips then get layered with all the savory Mexican fixings you can imagine – spiced meat, gooey cheese, beans, pickled jalapenos, avocado chunks, salsa – you name it!

-It’s one of my favorite finger foods to make given how much I love Mexican cuisine.
-So if you (and any friends or family) love Mexican food as much as I do, this ultimate nachos recipe ought to be on the dinner table soon.
+It’s one of my favorite finger foods for feeding a crowd, right up there with my 7 layer dip.
+So if you (and any friends or family) love Mexican food as much as I do, this ultimate nachos recipe (or these carnitas nachos) ought to be on the dinner table soon.
 Along with a chilled margarita of course.

 What’s Needed For the Ultimate Nachos